 Then consider using Suffolk County Council’s Trusted Trader Scheme to find a Trading Standards approved, Suffolk based company, to undertake the work.
 For further advice on greening your building, both at home and at work.

 Approved Microgeneration Installers

 In order to be eligible for many microgeneration grants, you need to use a certified installer.
-A number of bodies can accredit an installer, but the standard is ultimately set by the Department for Energy and Climate Change.
 Many other installers are available, but you can search for installers listed under the Microgeneration Certification Scheme here.
-A comprehensive list of approved local installers is also available on request by calling the Suffolk Climate & Energy Helpline on 0800 02 88 938.
+If you are applying for the Renewable Heat Incentive, your installer will need to be MCS accredited.